Medlar-with-Wesham

-Medlar-with-Wesham (/ˈwɛsəm/ WESS-əm) is a civil parish and an electoral ward on the Fylde in Lancashire, England, which contains the town of Wesham.
+Medlar-with-Wesham (/ˈwɛsəm/ WESS-əm) is a civil parish and an electoral ward on the Fylde in Lancashire, England, which contains the town of Wesham and the hamlet of Medlar.
 It lies within the Borough of Fylde, and had a population of 3,245 in 1,294 households recorded in the 2001 census rising to 3,584 in 1,511 households, at the 2021 census.
+Wesham is adjacent to the town of Kirkham.

 History

 The name Medlar derives from a combination of the Old English middel meaning 'middle' and the Old Norse erg meaning 'shieling'.
 The name Wesham derives from the plural form of the Old English westhūs meaning 'west houses'.

 In John Cary's 1794 map of England, Wales, and Scotland, the separate settlements are shown as Medlar and Westham.
 A Topographical Dictionary of England, published by Samuel Lewis in 1848, says: